 7, 14 and 21 September 2025

-02 nights’ accommodation at the lodge
+02 nights accommodation at the lodge

-05 nights’s accommodation on a walking safari
+05 nights accommodation on walking safari

 Return transfers to Johannesburg